Support the Academy through the Educational Improvement Tax Credit Program (EITC)

 Founded in 2004 and expanded in 2008, SENSES is an innovative program that reaches underserved students in the Philadelphia region.
-SENSES provides free or reduced-cost museum visits and gallery lessons, or “Academy on the Go” outreach programs for Title I schools (schools with large concentrations of low-income students that receive supplemental funds to assist in meeting their educational goals).
+SENSES provides free or reduced-cost museum visits and gallery lessons and “Academy on the Go” outreach programs for Title I schools (schools with large concentrations of low-income students that receive supplemental funds to assist in meeting their educational goals).
 The Academy works with the School District of Philadelphia to identify participating schools that meet these criteria.
 SENSES is especially effective with students who do not thrive in a traditional classroom setting.
-These high quality science experiences incorporate science across the curriculum and help students develop 21st century skills, including information, communications and technology literacy, critical thinking, problem solving, creativity, civic literacy, and global awareness, to face real world challenges.
+These high-quality science experiences incorporate science across the curriculum and help students develop 21st-century skills, including information, communications and technology literacy, critical thinking, problem solving, creativity, civic literacy, and global awareness, to face real-world challenges.

-Please download the the brochure about Pennsylvania's Education Improvement Tax Credit Program (EITC).
+Please download the brochure about Pennsylvania's Educational Improvement Tax Credit Program (EITC).

 For more information about donating to the Academy through the EITC program, please contact: